-A RFP is a competitive process for choosing an individual or firm with which to contract for services.
+A Request For Proposals (RFP) is a competitive process for choosing an individual or firm to contract with for services.
 The contract is awarded based on factors such as cost, qualifications, experience and demonstrated ability, and not necessarily to the proposer with the lowest price.
 These guidelines are for the development, solicitation, evaluation, and award of RFPs consistent with applicable laws and regulations of the Federal Government, New York State, and Ulster County.
-Generally, a RFP is to be used as a procurement vehicle when the end-user does not have a pre-defined product specification or specifically identifiable service requirement, but rather a set of outcomes or deliverables needed to meet the project objective(s).
-A RFP allows responding proposers to use their best resources to propose solutions that meet the project objective(s).
+Generally, an RFP is to be used as a procurement vehicle when the end-user does not have a pre-defined product specification or specifically identifiable service requirement, but rather a set of outcomes or deliverables needed to meet the project objective(s).
+An RFP allows responding proposers to use their best resources to propose solutions that meet the project objective(s).